Chevrolet Corvette C2 Cabriolet (1965)

 Summary

 For sale is a 1965 Chevrolet Corvette C2 convertible in classic red with black interior.
 The vehicle has undergone extensive technical refurbishment, including a new engine, new shock absorbers, and power steering.
-The current engine has an output of 364 hp and a mileage of around 3,000 km, while the total mileage of the bodywork cannot be traced.
+The current engine has an output of 364 hp and a mileage of around 3,000 km, while the total mileage of the body is not traceable.
 The vehicle is in very good overall condition and is registered with an H license plate.
-The TÜV will be renewed before sale.
+The TÜV has just been renewed.
 An attractive opportunity to acquire a US classic with solid substance and impressive looks.

 Vehicle videos